 Hon.
-Captain Frederick Lambert Stephenson was born in Stratford-on-Avon, England in June 1863.
+Captain Frederick Lambert Stephenson was born in Stratford-Upon-Avon, England in June 1863.

 A Church of England Minister at the time of signing on, Frederick attested into the 103rd Battalion as Chaplain on March 27th, 1916, in Victoria, British Columbia.

-Serving as one of 14 Chaplains in the 4th CMR, Hon.
+Serving as one of 14 clergymen in the 4th CMR, Hon.
 Captain Frederick Lambert Stephenson survived the war and was struck of strength from the 4th CMR on February 10th, 1919.

 Service details from the 4th CMR Regimental History, S. G. Bennett, 1926